gazebosim/docs/edifice/troubleshooting.md

 ### Unable to create the rendering window

 If you're getting errors like "Unable to create the rendering window", it could mean you're using an old OpenGL version.
-Ignition Gazebo uses the Ogre 2 rendering engine by default, which requires an OpenGL version higher than 3.3.
+Gazebo Sim uses the Ogre 2 rendering engine by default, which requires an OpenGL version higher than 3.3.

 This can be confirmed by checking the Ogre 2 logs at `~/.ignition/rendering/ogre2.log`,